Sanidhya30/Jellyfin-Newsletter/README.md

 <details>
 <summary>Matrix Configuration</summary>

 > ***You can configure Multiple Matrix Clients.
-Each client instance can have its own Homeserver URL, Access Token, Room ID, library selection, and event configurations.***
+Each client instance can have its own Homeserver URL, Access Token, Room ID(s), library selection, and event configurations.***

 ### Homeserver URL